seattlecraig/EnhancedCompass/enduser.md

 **Q: Will this help me find buried treasure?**
 A: Yes!
 Try `/enhancedcompass buried_treasure`

+**Q: Can I find the deep dark biome?**
+A: Yes!
+Try `/enhancedcompass biome deep_dark`

-**Q: What if I can't find the structure when I get there?**
+**Q: What if I can't find the structure/biome when I get there?**
-A: Some structures generate underground or underwater.
-The compass points to the structure center, but you may need to explore the area.
+A: Some targets are underground or underwater.
+The compass points to the target center, but you may need to explore the area.

 **Q: Can other players see my boss bar?**
 A: No, the boss bar is personal to you.
 Other players won't see it.